Start is a program approved by the Washington legislature which

 or Honors classes?

-There are advantages to all of the above programs.
-Much would depend
+There are advantages to all of the programs listed above.
+Much depends

-on whether you want to challenge yourself at the high school environment
+on whether you want to challenge yourself in the high school environment

 or want a different learning environment, such as Clark College.

-You should contact the university to which you plan to transfer
+You should contact the university that you plan to attend to ask about their acceptance policies for these programs.

 I need to find my own transportation to the college to attend classes?